-We, with sponsorship from PAFOW and Insight222, have been studying this space for about a year so we could help everyone understand it much more deeply.
+We've been studying this space for about a year so we could help everyone understand it much more deeply.
 From this in-depth research, we've created 2 reports that share our most important findings.
-The first report, publishing today, focuses on the state of the broader market.
-The second report, which goes into detail on the vendors and their differentiators, as well as offering recommendations for both buyers and vendors.
+The first report, People Analytics Technology: The Market, focuses on the state of the broader market.
+The second report, People Analytics Technology: The Vendors, goes into detail on the vendors and their differentiators, as well as offering recommendations for both buyers and vendors.

 - How big is the market and how quickly is it growing?